WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 damping value was used for the following simulations, although a more optimal damping value likely exists for delclutching.

-Since declutching is most desired when the wave period is smaller than the natural period, a wave period of 3.5 seconds was tested with a height of 1 m.
+Since declutching is most desired when the wave period is smaller than the resonant period, a wave period of 3.5 seconds was tested with a height of 1 m.
 For comparison to traditional passive control, the optimal passive damping value was tested for these conditions, leading to a power of 5.75 kW.
 The mcrBuildTimes.m file sets up a sweep of the declutching times,